alexandersandberg/alexandersandberg.com/Content/balance/manual.md

 <p class="callout">In <strong>System Settings → Focus</strong> you can add Balance to the filters’ Allowed Apps lists, to prevent the notifications from being blocked.</p>

-<p class="callout">Keep in mind that, if the Balance window is active, you will not receive any notifications, unless the notification style in System Settings is set to ‘Alerts’ instead of the default ‘Banners’.</p>
+<p class="callout">Keep in mind that, if the Balance window is active, you will not receive any notifications, unless the notification style in System Settings is set to Alerts instead of the default Banners.</p>

 ### What other features are you planning to add to Balance?